brimoran/Linux-on-ASUS-C101PA/README.md

 ### Zathura

 It's a bit of a pain having to flip back and forth to a browser to view compiled pdfs.
-I prefer to use Zathura from the terminal, especially because it uses Vim key bindings.
+I prefer to use Zathura from the terminal or Vim, especially because it uses Vim key bindings.

 ```sudo apt-get install zathura```